danieldoh2/ETL_With_Hadoop-Kafka-Spark-Postgres/INSTRUCTIONS.md

 * Write a MapReduce job to count the number of events by type.
 * Aggregate events by location to identify high-risk areas.
+* Update README.md with how to launch and run your solution.

 #### Requirements